vuepress/ecosystem/docs/plugins/feed/frontmatter.md

 Page copyright information

-### image
+### cover / image / banner

 - Type: `string`

-Page cover/share image, should be full link or absolute link.
+Image used as page cover , should be full link or absolute link.

-## FrontMatter Options
+## Frontmatter Options

 ### feed.title